James & Claire Gibson

 Partner with James & Claire Gibson

-The Gibsons work in Kampala, Uganda.
-James teaches and disciples veterinary students at Makarere University.
-Claire is the Senior School Principal of Acacia International School, a Christian school serving local and missionary families.
+James teaches and disciples veterinary students and Claire is Senior School Principal of Acacia International School in Kampala, Uganda.

 If you would like to partner with the Gibsons in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.